rstudio/gt/README.md

 </p>

 Want to try this out?
-First and foremost, the **gt** package is used in an R environment, so, if you don’t have an R installation, it can be obtained from the [**Comprehensive R Archive Network (CRAN)**](https://cran.r-project.org/).
+First and foremost, the **gt** package is used in an R environment.
 For the best experience in working with R, use the [**RStudio Desktop IDE**](https://www.rstudio.com/products/rstudio/).